Joseph Maida

 Joseph Maida is an artist, writer and educator.
 Best known for his photography, Maida's work is a visual representation of the intersections between identity and culture.
 Maida's most significant projects include New Natives; Things R Queer; and Born Free and Equal: The Story of Loyal -Americans.
 Maida earned an MFA from Yale University in 2001 and currently serves as chair of the BFA Photography and Video Department at School of Visual Arts (SVA).

 Early life and education

 Maida graduated summa cum laude from Columbia College in 1999 with a Bachelor of Arts in architecture and a specialization in art history.
-In 2001, Maida earned an Master of Fine Arts from Yale University, where they/he studied under Philip-Lorca diCorcia and Catherine Opie.
+In 2001, Maida earned a Master of Fine Arts from Yale University, where they/he studied under Philip-Lorca diCorcia and Catherine Opie.

 Work

 While at Yale, Maida began exploring video for their/his graduate thesis.
 Soon after graduation from Yale University, Maida began displaying both photo and video work in group and solo exhibits nationally and abroad.